Tirana: Contemporary

 Following the municipal elections of 2015, power was transferred from the Democratic Party representative Lulzim Basha to the Socialist Party candidate Erion Veliaj.
 Albania then underwent a territorial reform, in which defunct communes were merged with municipalities.
 Thirteen of Tirana's former communes were integrated as administrative units joining the existing eleven.

 Since then, Tirana is undergoing significant changes in infrastructure, law enforcement and new projects, as well as continuing the ones started by Veliaj's predecessor.
 In their first few council meetings, 242 social houses got allocated to families in need.
 Construction permits were suspended until the capital's development plan is revised and synthesized.

 Between December 2018 and February 2019, a series of demonstrations erupted in the central areas of Tirana and other cities of the country in response to a controversial law on higher education, poor quality of teaching, high tuition rates and corruption.
 In September 2019, Tirana was ravaged by a 5.6 magnitude earthquake with an epicenter located near Durrës.
-Two months after, in November 2019, another strong earthquake with the magnitude of 6.4 hit the region again resulting comparatively few damages in Tirana.
+Two months after, in November 2019, another strong earthquake with the magnitude of 6.4 hit the region again resulting in comparatively few damages in Tirana.
 The same month, Tirana was announced as the European Youth Capital for 2022 with a planned program including events of cultural and social importance.

+In December 2022, Tirana hosted the EU-Western Balkans summit, marking the inaugural summit to be held outside the European Union's borders.
+On 21 September 2024, it was reported that Prime Minister of Albania Edi Rama was planning to create the Sovereign State of the Bektashi Order, a sovereign microstate for the Order within Tirana.